microsoft/onnxruntime/docs/performance/tune-performance.md

 This document covers basic tools and troubleshooting checklists that can be leveraged to optimize your ONNX Runtime (ORT) model and hardware.

-## Contents

 {: .no_toc }

 * TOC placeholder
 {:toc}

+## Performance Tuning Tools

 Here are the best practices, design considerations, and tools for tuning your ONNX Runtime inference models across different Execution Providers and programming languages.

-## Performance Tuning Tools

 ### 1. ONNX Go Live (OLive) Tool

 The [ONNX Go Live (OLive) tool](https://github.com/microsoft/OLive) is a Python package that automates the process of accelerating models with ONNX Runtime (ORT).